1Password/scim-examples/docker/README.md

 The following options are available for advanced or custom deployments.
 Unless you have a specific need, these options do not need to be modified.

-* `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE` - these two variables can be set to the paths of a key file and certificate file, which then disables Let's Encrypt functionality, causing the SCIM bridge to utilize your own manually-defined certificate when `OP_TLS_DOMAIN` is also defined.
-Note that this is only supported under Docker Swarm, not under Docker Compose.
+* `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE`: These two variables can be set to the paths of a key file and certificate file, which will disable Let's Encrypt functionality, causing the SCIM bridge to use your own manually-defined certificate when `OP_TLS_DOMAIN` is also defined.
+This is only supported with Docker Swarm, not Docker Compose.
-* `OP_PORT` - when `OP_TLS_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one of your choosing.
+* `OP_PORT`: When `OP_TLS_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one you choose.
-* `OP_REDIS_URL` - you can specify `redis://` or `rediss://` (for TLS) URL here to point towards an alternative Redis host.
-You can then strip out the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
-Note that Redis is still required for the SCIM bridge to function.
+* `OP_REDIS_URL`: You can specify a `redis://` or `rediss://` (for TLS) URL here to point towards a different Redis host.
+You can then remove the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
+Redis is still required for the SCIM bridge to function.
-* `OP_PRETTY_LOGS` - can be set to `1` if you would like the SCIM bridge to output logs in a human-readable format.
-This can be helpful if you aren’t planning on doing custom log ingestion in your environment.
+* `OP_PRETTY_LOGS`: You can set this to `1` if you'd like the SCIM bridge to output logs in a human-readable format.
+This can be helpful if you aren't planning on doing custom log ingestion in your environment.
-* `OP_DEBUG` - can be set to `1` to enable debug output in the logs.
-Useful for troubleshooting or when contacting 1Password Support.
+* `OP_DEBUG`: You can set this to `1` to enable debug output in the logs, which is useful for troubleshooting or working with 1Password Support to diagnose an issue.
-* `OP_TRACE` - can be set to `1` to enable Trace-level log output.
-Useful for debugging Let’s Encrypt integration errors.
+* `OP_TRACE`: You can set this to `1` to enable trace-level log output, which is useful for debugging Let’s Encrypt integration errors.
-* `OP_PING_SERVER` - can be set to `1` to enable an optional `/ping` endpoint on port `80`.
-Useful for health checks.
-Disabled if `OP_TLS_DOMAIN` is unset and TLS is not utilized.
+* `OP_PING_SERVER`: You can set this to `1` to enable an optional `/ping` endpoint on port `80`, which is useful for health checks.
+It's disabled if `OP_TLS_DOMAIN` is unset and TLS is not in use.

 ## Generate `scim.env` on Windows

-On Windows, you can refer to the [./docker/compose/generate-env.bat](generate-env.bat) file on how to generate the `base64` string for `OP_SESSION`.
+On Windows, refer to [./docker/compose/generate-env.bat](generate-env.bat) to learn how to generate the `base64` string for `OP_SESSION`.